 Yes.
 I require 24 hours notice when you need to cancel a lesson.

 You can use cash or a personal check .

 Students who purchase 10 lessons in advance are able to get a discounted rate.

 Do I need to audition to become a student?

 No. I love teaching those who have experienced vocal difficulties or are beginners.
 Some teachers only take "professions" or "gifted students", but that is not my policy.

 I am located in Westchester County (Bronxville Area), NY

-Can I get to you without a car?
+Can I get to you via public transportation?

 How do online lessons differ from in-person lessons?